DIG-Kaust/Devito-fwi/README.md

 - [ ] Improve handling of user-defined source wavelets
 - [ ] Create NonLinear operator template class to be used for both propagators and norms implementing basic operations such as sum, multiply, etc...
+- [ ] Switch velocity units to always be km/s to avoid continously rescaling them inside the FWI codes